azu-lab/sched_group_ws_sample/README.md

 src.simulate.simulate return evaluated value (ex.
 WCRT)

 src.simulate.simulate_taskset return list of evaluated values for all DAG (dags)
+## 4. 2'. evaluate taskset
+Instead of using the simulate_taskset function, the unit tests are written in .py files and all loops are done in .ipynb
 ### 4. 3. visualize

 **↓ appendix (not refactored) ↓**